Brighton romances revisited: make mine a ’99

 Like

-• fortewinks says:
+• fortewinks's avatar fortewinks says:

 Hello Danny.
 I’m afraid I predated you by about three years!
 The upstairs/downstairs rings bells though – dusty old place it was, but there wasn’t a better poster selection anywhere else!